 They were worn and in dire need of replacement; you can see them here.

-From the moment we bought this house, I knew that I wanted to add butcher block counters to the kitchen.
+When we bought this house, I knew I wanted to add butcher block counters to the kitchen.

 I love the warmth that wood brings to a room, and they are a very affordable countertop option.